About Us

 An invoice for the annual subscription is sent out every January – February, but members can join at any time during the year.

-The Guild's Constitution and Rules (last amended at the Guild annual meeting in October 2018) can be found here.
+The Guild's Constitution and Rules can be found here.

 Awards